 Why do you need a content marketing strategy

 Content relevancy is one of the most important factors impacting the success (of failure) of your marketing efforts.
-And because consumers are becoming more and more high-demanding, they value the content quality more than ever.
+Consumers are becoming more and more high-demanding, and they value the content quality more than ever.
 Like it or not, only well-planned and effective content has chances of being appreciated.

 Once you read this article, you will know: